 - You can mount the memory card as a drive on a PC via the process described at the start of this guide.
 This will allow the logs to be copied via Windows Explorer.
-This method has some drawbacks in terms of the amount of load that Windows can put on the memory card when it is first mounted. - You can use the Web Server that is described in the next chapter.
-With the web server enabled, log files can be accessed over a TCP/IP connection, using either a web browser such as Microsoft Internet Explorer, or by using the automated process implemented by the WebSync utility provided with Crimson. - You can use the FTP Server to allow remote clients to connect to the Crimson device and download the logs.
+This method has some drawbacks in terms of the amount of load that Windows can put on the memory card when it is first mounted.
+This method is not currently supported for the FlexEdge products. - You can use the Web Server that is described in the next chapter.
+With the web server enabled, log files can be accessed over a TCP/IP connection, using either a web browser such as Microsoft Internet Explorer, or by using the automated process implemented by the WebSync2 utility provided with Crimson. - You can use the FTP Server to allow remote clients to connect to the Crimson device and download the logs.
 Refer to the Using Services chapter for details. - You can use the Sync Manager to push the files to an FTP server on a periodic basis.
 Again, refer to the Using Services chapter for more details. - You can enable automatic copying of the log files to a USB memory device by configuring the Memory Stick option in the Communication category.
 Refer to the Using Communications chapter of this guide for more details.

-Chapter 13 Using the Web Server
+Chapter 19 Using the Web Server